US ends sanction waivers for Iran's Fordow nuclear plant

 "There is no legitimate reason for Iran to resume enrichment at this previously clandestine site.
 Iran should reverse its activity there immediately," he said.

-President Donald Trump last year withdrew from the denuclearization accord and reimposed sweeping sanctions on Iran, aiming to impose economic pain and reduce the Shiite clerical regime's influence in Arab countries.
+President Donald Trump last year withdrew from the denuclearization accord and reimposed sweeping sanctions on Iran, aiming to inflict economic pain and reduce the Shiite clerical regime's influence in Arab countries.

 But the Trump administration has still granted waivers to let other nations implement the nuclear deal, which was negotiated under former president Barack Obama, without facing penalties in the United States.

+The UN's nuclear watchdog said Monday that Iran's stock of heavy water for reactors had crossed the level agreed upon in the 2015 accord for the first time.

+Iran's stock of heavy water -- which can be used to produce plutonium for nuclear weapons as an alternative to enriched uranium -- was 131.5 tonnes, above the 130-tonne limit, said a spokesperson for the agency in Vienna.

-Iran said that engineers at Fordow, an underground plant south at Tehran, began feeding uranium hexafluoride gas into mothballed enrichment centrifuges.
+At Fordow, Iran said it began feeding uranium hexafluoride gas into mothballed enrichment centrifuges.

 Britain, France, Germany and the European Union said Iran's decision was "inconsistent" with the nuclear deal.